jaywalker76/public/files/yearly-report-34.md

 At the same time, I’m rather obsessed with my 13 day-old son, Niko, Mr. Crane, and plan on putting a big chunk of my mental and physical energy into guiding his person and personality.
 I feel like my work and home interests dovetail into a common goal of enjoying and appreciating the short confusing surprising life we’ve found ourselves in, and if everything can find inspiration in that tangle, everything should tie together pretty well.

-[Retweeted](http://twitter.com/busterbenson/status/14888451749) last night, and still appropriate this morning:

 "Human nature has a tendency to Admire Complexity and Reward Simplicity."

-Another somehow related quote from page 37 of Hemingway’s *Garden of Eden*:
+Another somehow related quote from page 37 of Hemingway’s _Garden of Eden_:

 "Be careful, he said to himself, it is all very well for you to write simply and the simpler the better.
 But do not start to think so damned simply.
 Know how complicated it is and then state it simply."